Table of Contents

 Online lenders offer various types of business loans, including common term loans and lines of credit.

-They typically come with less stringent requirements regarding credit score, annual revenue, and time in business.
-Traditional banks prefer to see two years in business.
-Online lenders don’t demand that.
-Applications are simpler; decisions come faster.
+They typically come with less stringent requirements regarding factors like credit score, annual revenue, and time in business.
+For example, traditional banks often prefer to see two years in business, but online lenders don’t usually demand that.
+Typically, applications are simpler; decisions come faster.

-The downside: You may pay higher interest rates and be offered shorter repayment periods.
+The downside: You may pay higher interest rates and be offered shorter repayment periods on online business loans.

 7. Short-Term Loans

-Speaking of online lenders, short-term loans come online rather than through a traditional bank.
-In most cases, they must be paid off within six months to a year — at most, 18 months.
+Speaking of online lenders, you’ll generally find short-term loans online rather than through a traditional bank.
+In most cases, they must be paid off within three months to 24 months.

-Short-term loans are a form of personal loan.
-The lender looks at daily cash flow rather than evaluating an applicant primarily on credit score and length of time in business.
+To assess applications for short-term business loans, the lender typically looks at daily cash flow, revenues, and time in business rather than evaluating an applicant primarily on personal and business credit scores.
 You could get funded in one or two days.

 8. Business Credit Cards